The homotopy theory of complete modules: The total left derived functor of I -adic completion

 Any complex in $\D(R)$ admits a dg-projective resolution~\cite[9.3.3]{AvramovFoxbyHalperin03} so the total left derived functor $\mathbb{L}(-)^\wedge_I$ always exists.
 Furthermore, it is independent of the chosen dg-projective resolution.
 For more details, see~\cite[\S 3]{MGM} and~\cite{AJL}.

-\begin{rem} It would be enough to calculate $\mathbb{L}(-)_I^\wedge$ using the weaker notion of a $K$-projective resolution~\cite[1.1]{Spaltenstein}.
+\begin{rem} It would be enough to calculate $\mathbb{L}(-)_I^\wedge$ using the weaker notions of a $K$-projective resolution~\cite[1.1]{Spaltenstein}, or of a dg-flat or $K$-flat resolution by~\cite[3.6]{MGM}.
 Since the dg-projective objects are the cofibrant objects in the projective model structure on $\Ch(R)$ (see Proposition~\ref{prop:proj-model}), we choose throughout to work with dg-projective resolutions instead. \end{rem}